etdirksen/School-District-Analysis/README.md

 There were 461 students whose test scores were not counted towards these stats - these were all the 9th grade students from Thomas High School.
 The test scores that would have brought up the averages and percentages were not counted, which accounts for the differences.

 #### _School Summary_
-The School Summary shows us a summary of the Average Math Score, Average Reading Score, % Passing Math,	% Passing Reading, and % Overall Passing for all 15 schools individually.
+The School Summary shows a summary of the Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing for all 15 schools individually.

 The results for this summary are that all of the scores and percentages for Thomas High School have decreased except for the Average Reading score, while the scores for all the other schools stayed the same as a result of not counting the 9th grade Math and Reading test scores from Thomas High School.
 Below are images from the School Summary DF.